charleshardy/AI-powered-Autonomous-Test/README.md

 - Low latency on defect finding
 - Low cost
      - 7 * 24 hour continuous working
-- Find issues for human difficult to cover
+- Find diverse issues difficult for human to cover
 - Things AIs and robots do better than humans

 ## Mission